 When can my wedding day go ahead?

-The latest advice (as of 22nd September 2020) is that only 15 people may attend a wedding from Monday 28th September.
+The advice from 22nd September 2020 is that only 15 people may attend a wedding from Monday 28th September.
 The guidelines say: ‘From 28th September, weddings, civil partnership ceremonies and wedding receptions are restricted to 15 people.
 Receptions must be sit-down meals.
 Anyone working is not counted as part of the limit.’

 The advice from 13th August 2020 is that wedding receptions for a maximum of 30 people may take place from Saturday 15th August.
 This advice does not apply to areas that are in ‘localised’ lock downs.